yanconglin/ICP-Flow/README.md

 ```bash
 conda create -f environment.yml
 ```
 2. Install [Patchwork++](https://github.com/url-kaist/patchwork-plusplus) for ground segmentation, by following [patchwork-plusplus/README.md](patchwork-plusplus/README.md).
 It may take a while.
-There are several modifications on top of the original Patchwork++ to accommodate the point indices.
+There are several modifications on top of the original Patchwork++ to accommodate point indices.

 ### Processing the Dataset